fabiuslongo/ad-caspar/README.md

 referred to the paper _AD-CASPAR: Abductive-Deductive Cognitive Architecture based on Natural Language and First Order Logic Reasoning_.
 This architecture inherits all the features of his predecessor [CASPAR](https://github.com/fabiuslongo/pycaspar), extending them with a two-level Clauses Knowledge Base, an abductive inference as pre-phase of deduction, and a Telegram chatbot prototype implementing Question Answering tecniques for Polar and Wh-Questions.
+Such chatbot can have both goal-oriented and conversational features.

 ![Image 1](https://github.com/fabiuslongo/ad-caspar/blob/master/images/AD-Caspar.jpg)